Eras (typeface)

-Eras is a humanist sans-serif typeface designed by Albert Boton and Albert Hollenstein and was released by the International Typeface Corporation (ITC) in 1976.
+Eras is a humanist sans-serif typeface designed by Albert Boton and Albert Hollenstein and released by the International Typeface Corporation (ITC) in 1976.
 Eras is licensed by the Linotype type foundry.

 A distinct and curious feature of Eras is its slight, 3-degree right tilt.
 Eras follows ITC's formulary of increased x-height, and multiple weights from light to ultra bold, though because all weights are slightly slanted, no italic version of the font is supplied.
 Eras is further distinct for its open bowls on the characters a, P, R, 6, and 9.
 The letter W changes shape from a merged 'double V' shape in the lighter variants to the standard W symbol in the bolder variants.